UAIbot/UAIbotJS/README.md

 # UAIbotJS
-This is a version of the UAIbot simulator entirely written in JavaScript
+This is a version of the UAIbot simulator entirely written in JavaScript.